 - Drafts are located below the case citations.
 Includes Preliminary, Council, Discussion, Tentative, and Proposed Final Drafts.

 Westlaw, available in the library, includes access to the Principles of the Law.
-When available, case annotations follow the text of the Principle section.
+When available, case annotations follow the text of the Principle section and are labeled "Case Citations".
 Westlaw indicates the currency of these annotations in the update information found above the Principle section.
 Select drafts may also be available.

 Principles of the Law of Aggregate Litigation